Advanced Primary Care Management (APCM)

 • How services are furnished: Clinical staff and auxiliary personnel may furnish most APCM elements incident to under general supervision of the billing practitioner, using the practice’s care-management infrastructure.[1]

-• Settings: Office-based practices, RHCs, and FQHCs can all participate; FQHCs/RHCs use the PFS-based APCM rates when reporting G0556–G0558 on their claims.[5]
+• Settings: Office-based practices, RHCs, and FQHCs can all participate.

 2.2 Eligible patients